unstoppableayush/QR-Code-Generator/README.md

 # QR CODE GENERATOR
-This QR Code is made using HTML, CSS, Javascript.
+This QR Code is made using HTML, CSS, JavaScript.

 *Features:*
   - Free to access